insooth/insooth.github.io/global-state-design.md

 A hidden scoped state is still a global state, even it is encapsulated.
 Bad practice remains.
 Curcial dependencies are invisible to the reader.
 Member functions' names and signatures lie.

-Possible solution include simply mentioning the dependencies in the member function signatures:
+Possible solution to the presented issue is to include simply mentioning the dependencies in the member function signatures:

 ```c++
 class Brick;